stephenhawk8054/openphish-adblock/README.md

 # openphish-adblock
 Openphish feed in adblock syntaxes

 The filter list is curated from [OpenPhish](https://openphish.com/).
-The URL feed is fetched from [OpenPhish Community Phishing Feed](https://openphish.com/phishing_feeds.html) at least once a day.
+The URL feed is fetched from [OpenPhish Community Phishing Feed](https://openphish.com/phishing_feeds.html) at least twice a day.
 Compatible with uBlock Origin and Adguard.

 ## Links for adding to blocker extensions